cpjobling/eg-247-textbook/_sources/labs/peer-assessment.md

 You are most likely to see this error when executing a Simulink file or a ordinary script (`*.m`) file.
 Live Script files (`*.mlx`) will probably run without errors.

-The reason I am stressing this is because Canvas may display a Simulink file as `single.slx` inside the grading system but it will have actually renamed your file to something like `anon_5j37y_536117_single-1.slx`.
+The reason I am stressing this is because Canvas may display a Simulink file as `single.slx` inside the grading system but it will have actually renamed your file to something like `single-1.slx`.
 In a case like this, there will definitely be an error because of the `-1` in the file name.
 Canvas has added this because your peer made more than one submission.
-As a general rule, it is safest to `right-click` the link and use `save as` to save the file to disk before openining it in MATLAB rather than clicking the file inside Canvas and relying on the open feature of your operating system.
+As a general rule, it is safest to *right-click* the link and use *save as* to save the file to disk before openining it in MATLAB rather than clicking the file inside Canvas and relying on the open feature of your operating system.

++++

 ### My Grade

 Use the grading rubric to *confirm* your peer's *self assessment*.
 It is important that you know that you are not checking the submission for *correctness*, only for *completeness* and the *accuracy* of the claim.
 You may may suggest a that the work deserves a higher mark if you feel that your peer has done more than they are claiming or a lower one if you think they haven't done everything required.
-You *must* give a reason for your score if it does not agree with the student's own self-assessment.
+You *must* give a reason if you do not agree with the student's own self-assessment.

 I will have to moderate all grades and I will be checking at any disputed submissions.
 In the end, the final mark awarded will be my decision not yours!

++++

 ### Feedback